-No single symptom can definitively indicate that a marijuana addiction is present in your own life—or in those you love.
-However, if you recognize several of the symptoms of marijuana addiction listed below, you may want to call an inpatient rehab facility and speak with a confidential intake counselor to further assess potential chemical dependency.
+No single symptom can definitively indicate that marijuana addiction is present in your own life or that of those you love.
+However, suppose you recognize several signs of marijuana addiction listed below.
+In that case, you may want to call an inpatient rehab facility and speak with a confidential intake counselor to assess potential chemical dependency further.

 - Bloodshot Eyes

-As marijuana begins to affect the brain’s neurotransmitter levels, motor skills become compromised, leading marijuana users to display a level of clumsiness in their daily tasks, spilling liquids, tripping over objects, and frequently dropping items in their hands.
+As marijuana begins to affect the brain’s neurotransmitter levels, motor skills become compromised, leading marijuana users to display clumsiness in their daily tasks, spilling liquids, tripping over objects, and frequently dropping items in their hands.